Contents

 What is the Oddsbot?

 Oddsbot identifies the favorite in each given fight based on publicly available information.
 If the oddsmakers do not clearly identify a pre-fight favorite, the Oddsbot robo-chickens out and won't make a prediction in that fight.
 Oddsbot exists simply to provide a baseline - to give you a basis of comparison for viewing your prediction performance against the so-called professionals.
 You may find it interesting to see how often you out-pick Oddsbot.
-If you dislike following Oddsbot, simply unfollow it, but fyi, Oddsbot is 67 feet tall, has robotic pincers for hands, a magnetic tractor beam, a Rickson Gracie tattoo made of rivets on its bikini line, and no mercy.
+Oddsbot has a Rickson Gracie tattoo and shows no mercy.

 I'm having trouble entering predictions on the builder pages.